Ceramic Magnets (Ferrite)

 Features & Characteristics of Ceramic Magnets

-What grades & shapes are available for ceramic magnets?
-Grades 5 (most commonly used) through 8 are available in disc, block (block) & ring shapes, and can be custom manufactured to meet your specialty requirements. (top)
+- What grades & shapes are available for ceramic magnets?
+Grades 5 (most commonly used) through 8 are available in disc, block (rectangle & square) and ring shapes, and can be custom manufactured to meet your specialty requirements. (top)

 Click here for: